 NORRA VITSIPPAN TO REACH NET-ZERO ENERGY

-In 2020, the residential project Norra Vitsippan was decided to become a net-zero energy project.
+The residential project of Norra Vitsippan is reaching a net-zero carbon in during it’s operational use.
 The project reaches net zero energy partly though a hybrid solar and geothermal system where high temperatures from solar collectors on three buildings are stored and utilized to increase the temperature from geothermal as well as for warm water production.

 The project uses modern modular construction in wood to reap the benefits of industrialization and sustainable materials.

-Watch the video to hear more about the project ambitions and see how the energy solution works.
+Watch the video to hear more about how the energy solution works.
 Read more about the project here.

 largest ever Nordic rooftop solar plant